fpirotti/lasPhotoCamSIM/README.md

 ### WINDOWS

-Use  the MingW compiler chain and follow the steps like in linux.
+Use  the MingW compiler chain and follow the steps above, like for linux platforms.

 ## Usage and description

-This tools basically estimates how much direct light arrives at a certain spot/plot.
-User provides a CSV file with a list of coordinates and the tool converts the point cloud coordinates to polar coordinates and figures how much obstruction they create, by testing a number of "line of sight" directions that would correspond to pixels of a photo at zenithal (upward to the sky) direction using  fish-eye lens.
+This tools basically estimates how much light arrives at a certain spot/plot., or how much open skype (aka gap-fraction in forests), or complementary canopy cover ratio, is present at a certain spot.
+User provides a CSV file with a list of coordinates that correspond to camera positions, height of camera position,  and the tool reprojects the  points from the point cloud to spherical coordinates with respect to a hemispherical dome around the camera,  and figures how much obstruction they create, by testing 1° azimuth x 0.5° zenith sectors, rays that are traced between camera center and points.

 ### PARAMETERS

 **-loc \<file path\>**: is the path to a CSV file with X Y coordinates of camera locations - with header - other columns can be present and will be saved in output.
 Comma, tab, pipe, space, column and semi-column characters are accepted as column separators.

-Example of CSV file contents from a file names *cameras.csv*:
+Example: **-loc cameras.csv** cameras.csv with the following contents:

     X;Y
     726836.4;5140271.4